Wael1122/waa/Neofetch-vs-Screenfetch.md

 Neofetch and Screenfetch may look alike but they're vastly different underneath.
 For starters, Neofetch is a far newer codebase and was designed to support multiple Operating Systems from the start.
 This allows Neofetch to expand to new Operating Systems and Distros effortlessly.

+Neofetch is in and has always been in very active development, myself and a few others are working on improving Neofetch everyday and will continue do so for the foreseeable future.

+Neofetch is clean, the script has a clear structure and you can learn how it works very easily.

 ### Operating Systems

 Neofetch supports more OS than the other tools out there.
 Neofetch currently supports Linux, MacOS, iOS, BSD, Solaris, Android, Haiku, GNU Hurd and Windows (Cygwin/Windows 10 Linux subsystem).
 Neofetch can run on anything bash runs on, if your OS isn't supported then open an issue here on github and I'll get right to it.

-Neofetch is in and has always been in very active development, myself and a few others are working on improving Neofetch everyday and will continue do so for the foreseeable future.
+See this wiki page for full OS support: [OS Support](https://github.com/dylanaraps/neofetch/wiki/Operating-System-Support)

 ### Info